Learning the main difference between an air cooler and an air conditioner will help you choose which device will become your helpmate during hot days.

 Air conditioners aren't considered luxury items, yet they're an investment not everyone can afford.
 Individual air conditioner units cost less, but if you have one in every room of your house or apartment, the cost of maintenance and electricity bills adds up to a hefty price over time.

 High energy consumption affects more than just your budget.
+Air conditioners cost a ton more than swamp coolers to run.
 The more power you consume, the more fuel will be required to generate that power in the first place.
 This can adversely affect the climate, especially if your area does not use alternative energy sources.

-Where do swamp air coolers come when you compare the methods of evaporative cooling vs. air conditioning.
+Where do swamp air coolers stand when you compare the methods of evaporative cooling vs. air conditioning.

 Great news!
-Swamp coolers don't need a massive power supply and can smoothly function on a low voltage.
+If you want to be more eco-friendly, go for swamp coolers.
+They don't need a massive power supply and can smoothly function on a low voltage.
 This means you save on utility bills and contribute to a safer environment.
 Swamp coolers consume from 200 to 400 watts of energy, so they can rightfully be called energy efficient.

 Qries